30Under30 Honouree: Dolphine Mongina

-Great to hear from Significant Insights Global 30 under 30 nominee Dolphine Mongina who is passionate about making an impact in developing countries using data driven research.
+Great to hear from Significant Insights Global 30 under 30 honouree Dolphine Mongina who is passionate about making an impact in developing countries using data driven research.

 So, how did you get into the industry, and take us through how you got to this point?